balkanfoss/MWLI/CONTRIBUTING.md

 ## How do I contribute?🔨
 __Translating the MWLI phrase:__
 - First make sure that the MWLI code is not already translated in the languange you want to translate it.
-- You must translate the phrase without making any changes EX. **DO NOT** capitalise letters, Add continets, Change the link or spaces between words etc.
+- You must translate the phrase without making any changes ex.**DO NOT** capitalise letters, Add continets, Change the link or spaces between words etc.

 __Adding the label on your site:__
 - You have the right to use the phrase on your product or site and make small changes ex."Made in Europe"